Washington’s 2025 Sales Tax Update: What Service Based Businesses Should Know

 For the most accurate and up to date information, you can review the official Washington State Department of Revenue guidance here: WA DOR Sales Tax Changes - ESSB 5814.

-Maintain organized records for financial reporting and compliance
+Maintain clean financial records for compliance

 Ready to make sure your books are accurate and ready for change?